NextCenturyCorporation/MCS/README.md

 - `none`: Only returns the images (but not the masks), camera info, and properties corresponding to the player themself (like head tilt or pose).
 No information about specific objects will be included.

 Otherwise, return the metadata for the visible and held objects.

+#### noise_enabled

+(boolean, optional)

+Whether to add random noise to the numerical amounts in movement and object interaction action parameters.
+Will default to `False`.

+# seed

+(int, optional)

+A seed for the Python random number generator (defaults to None).

+#### size

+(int, optional)

+Desired screen width.
+If value given, it must be more than `450`.
+If none given, screen width will default to `600`.

 ### Using the Config File to Generate Scene Graphs or Maps